About Project Play: Baltimore

 Baltimore was the first model community initiative organized by the Aspen Institute's Project Play team.
 Supported by Under Armour, it was a bold experiment designed to serve and inspire Baltimore's communities.
 The UA House, a newly revitalized community center on Fayette Street, served as the hub for the initiative.

-The project’s initial two-year focus has been on East Baltimore, specifically a two-square-mile area that is home to 19 schools and approximately 12,000 children.
+The project’s initial two-year focus was on East Baltimore, specifically a two-square-mile area that is home to 19 schools and approximately 12,000 children.
 Together, the Aspen Institute and Under Armour have:

 Helped stakeholders understand the State of Play for youth in the community through a custom report (read)